-One of the core doctrines of the Watchtower is that only 144,000 humans will go to heaven, where they are to rule as kings.
+A core Watchtower doctrine is that only 144,000 humans will go to heaven, where they are to rule as kings.
 Most Jehovah's Witnesses are not considered part of the 144,000 and do not expect to go to heaven.
-Rather they believe themselves part of the Great Crowd that will never die, but rather reside forever on earth.
+Rather, they believe themselves part of the Great Crowd that will never die, but rather reside forever on earth.

 Prior to 1935, all "true Christians" were said to be anointed and called to heaven.
 Therefore, everyone associating with the Watchtower Society prior to 1935 was automatically part of the heavenly class.
 Those who converted after 1935 generally are told they have an earthly hope.
 What makes this doctrine quite absurd is that it indicates God could only find 144,000 true Christians over a period of 2000 years, yet over 6 million true Witness Christians since 1935.